directus/directus/docs/guides/sdk/getting-started.md

 #### The `fetch` API

 There are various reasons why you would want to overwrite or set fetch if not available.
-For example NodeJS versions 16 and below do not yet ship `fetch`.
+For example, NodeJS versions 16 and below do not yet ship `fetch`.

 - [`node-fetch`](https://github.com/node-fetch/node-fetch)
 - [`ofetch`](https://github.com/unjs/ofetch)